How Many High Schools Are in the US in 2025?

 Share Post:

-In 2024, the United States has 26,727 high schools, covering both public and private institutions.
+In 2024, the United States had 26,727 high schools across the nation, covering both public and private institutions that shape the educational foundation of millions of teenagers each year.

 Number of High Schools in Different States